qmk/qmk_firmware/layouts/community/ergodox/twey/readme.md

 - Layer 2: Plover-oriented stenography layer.
 - Layer 3: Extended media/mouse layout.

-## Unusual features
-The Plover key (top right key on the left half in media mode) also sends the default Plover ‘toggle’ chord (`PHROLG`, defined in `commands.json`) when pressed, as well as toggling the steno layer, so you can toggle between steno and typing modes with a single keypress.

 ## Hardware notes
 The default Ergodox EZ keycaps are delightfully staggered, which seems like it would make them terrible for steno, but in fact flipping the